- (0)20 3929 9046 (sales only)

 Instruments and Terms

-Each instrument and term has up to five pages of description, with photos, diagrams and recordings.
+Each instrument and term has up to six pages of description, with photos, videos, diagrams and recordings.

 What fabulous resources you have created.
 The quality of the descriptions, examples, pictures and videos is excellent.
 Everything works easily both on computer and on my iPhone.
 Superb! - David Beeby, Poole Grammar School